 Our revenue for the three-month period ended March 31, 2014 increased 24% to \$671.1 million, when compared to the same period in 2013, with foreign currency fluctuations negatively impacting revenue 4%.
 This increase reflects year-over-year growth in each of our regions with significant growth in Greater China and South Korea.
-Earnings per share for the first quarter of 2014 were \$1.05, compared to \$0.90 in the prior year.
+Earnings per share for the first quarter of 2014 and in the same prior year period were \$0.90.
 Sales Leaders and Actives increased 24% and 12%, respectively, compared to the prior-year period.